Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

 * `className` is the string name of the allocated object's internal `[[Class]]` property, for example "Array", "Date", "RegExp", or (most commonly) "Object".

-* `constructorName` is the constructor function's display name for objects created by `new Ctor`.
-If that data is not available, or the object was not created with a `new` expression, this property is `null`.

 * `byteSize` is the size of the object in bytes.